Return180bpm/blog-astro/src/content/posts/before-a-meal.md

 to do whatever I'm doing.

 Taking a slow bite
-can be a fun thing to do,
+can be fun:
-tasting, feeling
+taste and feel
 \- that's it.

 I could even
 think about where this food came from...
-but that can lead to big things,
+but that can lead to big thoughts,
 and big changes in consciousness, indeed.

 I might even not take